httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 that described in {{top-level-navigations}} to mitigate the risk of CSRF more completely.

+#### "Lax-Allowing-Unsafe" enforcement {#lax-allowing-unsafe}

+As discussed in {{unsafe-top-level-requests}}, compatibility concerns may necessitate the use of a "Lax-allowing-unsafe" enforcement mode that allows cookies to be sent with a cross-site HTTP request if and only if it is a top-level request, regardless of request method.
+That is, the "Lax-allowing-unsafe" enforcement mode waives the requirement for the HTTP request's method to be "safe" in the `SameSite` enforcement step of the retrieval algorithm in {{retrieval-algorithm}}.
+(All cookies, regardless of `SameSite` enforcement mode, may be set for top-level navigations, regardless of HTTP request method, as specified in {{storage-model}}.)

+"Lax-allowing-unsafe" is not a distinct value of the `SameSite` attribute.
+Rather, user agents MAY apply "Lax-allowing-unsafe" enforcement only to cookies that did not explicitly specify a `SameSite` attribute (i.e., those whose same-site-flag was set to "Default" by default).
+If a user agent applies "Lax-allowing-unsafe" enforcement, the user agent SHOULD restrict "Lax-allowing-unsafe" enforcement to cookies whose age is less than a duration of the user agent’s choosing (2 minutes seems reasonable).

+If the user agent uses "Lax-allowing-unsafe" enforcement, it MUST apply the following modification to the retrieval algorithm defined in
+{{retrieval-algorithm}}:

+Replace the condition in the final bullet point of step 1 of the retrieval algorithm reading

+     * The HTTP request's method is "safe".

+with

+     * At least one of the following is true:

+       1. The HTTP request's method is "safe".

+       2. The cookie's same-site-flag is "Default" and the amount of time elapsed since the cookie's creation-time is at most a duration of the user agent's choosing.

 ## Storage Model {#storage-model}

 The user agent stores the following fields about each cookie: name, value,